intel/intel-extension-for-pytorch/README.md

 Intel® Extension for PyTorch\* extends PyTorch\* with up-to-date features optimizations for an extra performance boost on Intel hardware.
 Optimizations take advantage of Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) on Intel CPUs as well as Intel X<sup>e</sup> Matrix Extensions (XMX) AI engines on Intel discrete GPUs.
-Moreover, Intel® Extension for PyTorch* provides easy GPU acceleration for Intel discrete GPUs through the PyTorch* xpu device.
+Moreover, Intel® Extension for PyTorch\* provides easy GPU acceleration for Intel discrete GPUs through the PyTorch\* xpu device.

 Intel® Extension for PyTorch\* provides optimizations both for eager and graph modes.
-However,  compared to the eager mode, the graph mode in PyTorch* normally yields better performance from the optimization techniques like operation fusion.
-Intel® Entension for PyTorch* amplifies them with more comprehensive graph optimizations.
+However,  compared to the eager mode, the graph mode in PyTorch\* normally yields better performance from the optimization techniques like operation fusion.
+Intel® Extension for PyTorch\* amplifies them with more comprehensive graph optimizations.
 Both PyTorch `Torchscript` and `TorchDynamo` graph modes are supported.
 With `Torchscript`, we recommend using `torch.jit.trace()` as your preferred option, as it generally supports a wider range of workloads compared to `torch.jit.script()`.

 The extension can be loaded as a Python module for Python programs or linked as a C++ library for C++ programs.
 In Python scripts, you can enable it dynamically by importing `intel_extension_for_pytorch`.